Ridiculous Fishing: Reception

 The game was well received at launch with "near-universal perfect scores".
 Review score aggregator Metacritic describes its reception as "universal acclaim".
 As of April 2013, the game was the highest-rated for iOS in 2013.
 It won the "featured" position in the App Store, and, later, an Apple Design Award at the 2013 Apple Worldwide Developers Conference and Apple's iPhone game of the year.
 Pocket Gamer awarded it their gold award.
 In August 2013, Vlambeer announced that the game was nearing one million dollars in sales.

 Edge noted that Ridiculous Fishing did not carry the emotional baggage behind the company's tumultuous development.
 Oli Welsh of Eurogamer called the balance beautiful and clever, an elaboration on their previous version's "idiot-savant design" without going too far.
 TouchArcade's Eli Hodapp commended the upgrade structure that combined obtainable incentives alongside gameplay as engaging as Doodle Jump's.
 IGN's Justin Davis praised the game's unpredictable and "poignant" ending at the bottom of the Arctic Floes.
 He added that the game could have been "even more ridiculous" and its levels more differentiated in theme and art style, though he found the "almost cubist design... absolutely gorgeous".
 Welsh of Eurogamer agreed that Wohlwend's art was "achingly cool" and reflected a "retro and minimalist" indie gaming trend without overpowering the gameplay.
 Welsh also praised the game's character by way of its fake Twitter feed, and Pocket Gamer's Rob Hearn compared its imaginative character to that of Wes Anderson's The Life Aquatic.

 TouchArcade's Eli Hodapp called Ridiculous Fishing so well packaged as to make his recommendation "effortless" for both short few-minute play sessions as well as longer ones.
 Rob Hearn of Pocket Gamer lauded its "blossoming" progression and became more interested as he unlocked upgrades.
 But when there was nothing left to upgrade, Hearn wrote that "it's a shame that the innovation is confined to the first few hours".
 While Ridiculous Fishing offered many hours of secrets and unlocks, IGN's Davis noted that the game was at its core a "simple arcade experience... ultimately a polished arcade time-killer".

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Ridiculous Fishing for "Casual Game of the Year" and "Mobile Game of the Year".